nfrankeln/CarJamz_Personal_Project/README.md

 ## Encountered Problems
-P) spotify only has a small list of seed genres availible for reccomendation. i.e 50 reccomendation genres for the 1000+ genres associated with artists
+Problem 1) spotify only has a small list of seed genres availible for reccomendation. i.e 50 reccomendation genres for the 1000+ genres associated with artists

-S) Filter Genres on backend and when user selects genres on frontend get random artists from local db that are associated with selcted genre
+Solution) Filter Genres on backend and when user selects genres on frontend get random artists from local db that are associated with selcted genre

-P) slow saving of user data due to the multiple API requests needed to query a artists information
+Problem 2) slow saving of user data due to the multiple API requests needed to query a artists information

-S) make requests asynchronously this dropped the avg load time from 8 seconds to 1.5 seconds
+Solution) make requests asynchronously this dropped the avg load time from 8 seconds to 1.5 seconds